FouadKom/lds/doc/General_Explanation_of_the_Library.md

 A full explanation on correlation calculation using LdBenchmark is avilable [here](./Calculationg_Correlation_Using_LdBenchmark.md).

-## **Flow Chart:**
+## **Similarity Calculation Process:**
-The follwoing figure represents a flow chart on how the similarity operation works.
+The follwoing figure represents a flow chart on how the similarity operation works:

 <p align="center">
 <!-- ![LDS Flow_Chart](./img/LDS_flow_chart.png) -->